 - apply the same standard every time

-Confirm the violation is real (and lease-based)
+Confirm the violation is real and lease-based

 Before you reach out, make sure you’re acting on facts.
+Also, make sure the lease actually supports what you plan to enforce.

 Check the lease clause and house rules